The Members of Indokem Limited

-23. Particulars of loans guarantees or investments
+21. Particulars of loans guarantees or investments:

-Pursuant to Section 186 of the Companies Act 2013 the details of loans giveninvestments made or guarantees or securities given are mentioned in note no: 28 to theFinancial Statements for the Financial Year 2015-16.
+Pursuant to section 186 of the Companies Act 2013 the details of loans giveninvestments made or guarantees given are given in Note No. 28 to the financial statementsfor the financial year 2016-17.

-The loans investments guarantees and securities provided by the Company during thefinancial year ended 31st March 2016 together with the existing loansinvestments guarantees and securities do not exceed the limits prescribed undersub-section (2) ofSection 186.
+The loans investments guarantees and securities provided by the Company during thefinancial year ended 31st March 2017 together with the existing loansinvestments guarantees and securities do not exceed the limits prescribed undersub-section (2) of Section 186.

-24. Transactions with parties:
+22. Transactions with parties:

-None of the transactions with related parties fall under the scope of Section 188(1)of the Act.
-Information on transactions with related parties pursuant tosection 134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules 2014are stated in Annexure B in Form AOC-2 and the same forms part of thisreport.
+None of the transactions with related parties fall under the scope of section 188(1) ofthe Companies Act 2013.
+Information on transactions with related parties pursuant tosection 134(3)(h) of the Act read with rule 8(2) of the Companies (Accounts) Rules 2014are stated in Annexure B in Form AOC-2 and the same forms part of thisreport.

 All the properties and insurable interests of the Company including the buildingsplant and machineries and stocks have been adequately insured.

-26. Material Changes and Commitments:
+24. Material Changes and Commitments:

-27. State of Companys Affairs:
+25. State of Company's Affairs:

 There is no change in the nature of business during the year under review.
-No Order hasbeen passed by any Regulatory Court or Tribunal which can impact the going concern statusof the Company and its operations in future.
+No order hasbeen passed by any Regulatory Court or Tribunal which can impact the going concern statusof the Company and its operations in future.

-28. The Conservation of Energy Technology Absorption Foreign exchange Earnings andOutgo:
+26. The Conservation of Energy Technology Absorption Foreign exchange Earnings andOutgo:

-Pursuant to Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 is as follows.
-Your Company is engaged in the continuousprocess of energy conservation by way of improved operational and maintenance practices:
+Your Company is engaged in the continuous process of energy conservation by way ofimproved operational and maintenance practices:

 A. Conservation of Energy:

-(a) Energy Conservation measures taken: (i) Electrical Energy:
+(a) Energy Conservation measures taken:

 Regular preventive / predictive maintenance of electrical system is carried outto ensure minimum loss of energy / power supply.

 Regular up gradation in electrical system is done so as to minimize consumptionof electrical power supply.

 (ii) Furnace Oil / LDO Consumption:

 Considering the above issue there are no major consumption of Furnace Oil / LightDiesel Oil.
 However there are some processing activities carried out limiting theconsumption of energy.